 If there’s no opposition, a candidate can win with their own vote.
 This is not limited to incumbents either.
 However, all candidates must still qualify to run.

 What are the term limits for state/county/local officials?

 This varies depending on the government.
 Four years is a standard term of office.
+U.S. House and Florida House representatives must run for re-election every two years.
 Not every office is term-limited though.

 Are all elections partisan elections?

 No. Many municipal and county elections are not partisan elections, meaning the candidates are not representing any political party and everyone registered can vote in those elections.

 Why do some races require a runoff election?